dapperlabs/nba-smart-contracts/README.md

 for the first set of sales in the p2p marketplace, but we made improvements to it which are now in `TopShotMarketV3.cdc`.

+There is also a V2 version that was deployed to mainnet, but will never be used.

 Both versions define a `SaleCollection` resource that users store in their account.
 The resource manages the logic of the sale like listings, de-listing, prices, and purchases.
 The first version actually stores the moments that are for sale, but